Tilting Point launches SpongeBob: Krusty Cook-Off and rebrands itself as a mobile publisher

 Other game companies such as N3twork are also trying to do this with developers at early stages, but Tilting Point has largely engaged with developers that already have a successful game that can be taken to new heights.
 This takes a lot of the risk out of backing indie developers who aren’t as advanced.

-If the user acquisition campaigns are successful and the relationship clicks, then Tilting Point will consider acquiring the game, as it did with Star Trek: Timelines, a sci-fi game that Tilting Point recently acquired from Disruptor Beam (now Beamable).
-Using Beamable and Tilting Point’s technology, the Star Trek game was able to keep fans happy by quickly integrating events from the Star Trek: Picard into the game within a very short time while it was still top of mind for fans.
+If the user acquisition campaigns are successful and the relationship clicks, then Tilting Point will consider acquiring the game, as it did with Star Trek: Timelines, a sci-fi game that it got from Disruptor Beam (now Beamable).
+Using Beamable and Tilting Point’s technology, the Star Trek game was able to keep fans happy by quickly integrating events from the Star Trek: Picard into the game within a very short time.

 This is what El-Agili calls the “team-up” phase, which can involve co-development as with Nukebox or acquisition.